Daydream (Mariah Carey album): Commercial performance

 In the United States, Daydream debuted at number one on the Billboard 200 with 224,000 copies sold.
 The album moved 760,000 copies during the Christmas week of 1995, the largest sales week by a solo female artist until Britney Spears's Oops!...
 I Did It Again in 2000.
 Daydream sold at least 90,000 copies a week in the seven months following its release.
-It was the second best-selling album of 1996, and the eighteenth best-selling album on the 1990s decade in the US.
-Daydream became Carey's best-selling album in the United States, being certified 11× platinum by the Recording Industry Association of America (RIAA), denoting shipments of over 11 million copies.
+It was the second best-selling album of 1996 (just behind Alanis Morissette's Jagged Little Pill), and the eighteenth best-selling album of the 1990s decade in the US.
+Daydream became Carey's best-selling album in the United States, selling 10.7 million units in the country (as of 2021) and being certified 11× Platinum by the Recording Industry Association of America (RIAA), sales and streams of over 11 million copies.
+The album spent six non-consecutive weeks at number one on the chart, including 29 weeks inside the top ten and 81 complete weeks altogether.

 In Canada, Daydream peaked at number two on the charts, and was certified seven-times Platinum by the Canadian Recording Industry Association (CRIA).
 The album experienced success in Europe, where it reached number one in Germany, The Netherlands, Switzerland and the United Kingdom.
 In France, Daydream peaked at number two and was certified double-Platinum by the Syndicat National de l'Édition Phonographique (SNEP).
 Daydream was certified triple-Platinum by the International Federation of the Phonographic Industry (IFPI), denoting shipments of three million copies throughout Europe in 1996.

 In Australia, Daydream was certified five-times Platinum by the Australian Recording Industry Association (ARIA), denoting shipments of 350,000 copies.
 The album finished ninth on the ARIA End of Year Charts in both 1995 and 1996.
 In Japan, the album debuted at number one on the Oricon charts.
 According to the Oricon, Daydream made the top five of the best-selling albums in Japan by a non-Asian artist, with 2.2 million copies sold.
 Daydream remains one of the best-selling albums by women in history, with sales of over 20 million copies worldwide (as of 2019).